elie29/store/README.md

 To get started with the store, we have two options.
 We can either download the latest release or run npm install:

-- Download the [latest release](https://github.com/elie29/store/releases) and include it as a lib to our project
+- Download the [latest release](https://github.com/elie29/store/releases) and include it as a lib to the project
 - Run `npm install @eli29/store`

 Once the store dependency installed, we need to: